 The origin of the word “cancer” is credited to Hippocrates who is considered the father of Medicine.
 In Greek, these words refer to a crab, most likely applied to the disease because of the finger-like spreading projections.
-In those early days it was noted that this condition had no treatment.
-However, medicine has evolved enormously since then and cancers can be prevented and many can be cured if diagnosed in the early stages.
+In those early days, it was noted that this condition had no treatment.
+However, medicine has evolved enormously since then; cancers can be prevented and many can be cured if diagnosed early.

 What are the most common cancers that afflict Indian women?

 The most common cancers in Indian women are Breast, Cervical, Colorectum, Ovary, Lip, and Oral cancer.

 Until a few years ago, cervical cancer was the most common cancer in Indian women.
 However, this has been overtaken by breast cancer especially in the metros, for reasons poorly understood.

 This is the most common cancer in Indian women and accounts for 27% of all cancers in women.
 About 1 in 28 women are likely to develop breast cancer during their lifetime.
 In the urban areas, the incidence is 1 in 22 as compared to the rural areas where 1 in 60 women develop breast cancer.
 The incidence begins to rise in the early thirties and peaks at the age of 50 – 64 years.

 How can I reduce my risk?
 Can breast cancer be prevented?